 - Organic search is a zero-sum game - your gains or losses are balanced by the gains or losses of your competitors on search engine result pages.

-This means that if your competitors underestimate the impact of an instinctive decision on their 6- to-12-month business horizon, they will suffer from engagement drop, their publishing cadence will slow, their review volume or quality will fall off, and they will lose traction across channels.
+This means that if your competitors underestimate the impact of an instinctive decision on their 6- to-12-month business horizon, they will suffer from an engagement drop, their publishing cadence will slow, their review volume or quality will fall off, and they will lose traction across channels.
 This gives you the opportunity to push ahead and pave your way to success.

 - Search Engine Optimization is very much a living, breathing, competitive space, and if you’re not actively moving ahead, you’re falling behind.

 So, be sure you're always putting aside some time to tackle all those potentially impactful SEO and marketing tasks you’ve put on your back burner for so long.

 - Work on your site’s infrastructure and review your existing content - do you have a big bulk of pages from years ago that are no longer relevant?
 Can your site loading speed be improved?
 Are you having frequent server issues?
 Now is the perfect time to address those issues.

 - And if you haven’t had the chance to work on your SEO infrastructure yet, what better time than now?
 Rest assured your competitors are diligently working on theirs.